sib-swiss/kgsteward/README.md

 ```shell
 pip3 install kgsteward
 ```
-or alternatively (if you don't like to deal with python package dependencies)
+or alternatively, if you don't like to play yourself with python package dependencies

 ```shell
 uv tool install kgsteward
 ```

 You can also clone/download the content of this repo to your local machine, and then run kgsteward using the script `./kgsteward` at its root, or using